This article will look at the specs of both rackets to see which racket is better and what kind of tennis players these rackets would suit.

 Players with Tennis Elbow

-Both rackets are good rackets for players that have had tennis elbow issues in the past but with a stiffness rating of 60, the Clash 98 is the most arm friendly racket of the two.
+Both rackets are good rackets for players that have had tennis elbow issues in the past but with a stiffness rating of 60, the Clash 98 is the more arm friendly racket.